 Gaps in our knowledge

-There are several important gaps that the Winter Thrushes Survey can address:
+There are several important gaps that the Winter Thrushes Survey hoped to address:

 - How does thrushes' use of habitats (including gardens) vary, by species, geographically and through the winter?